particle-iot/docs/src/content/reference/datasheets/b-series/b-series-eval-board.md

 ### Powering the board

-The B Series Eval Board can be powered by:
+The B-Series Eval Board can be powered by:

 | Num  | Description |
 | :---: | :--- |